Xilinx/XRT/src/runtime_src/doc/toc/xbtools_map.rst

 This document maps the legacy ``xbutil``/``xbmgmt`` commands to the new ``xbutil``/``xbmgmt`` commands.
 It lists out the new ``xbutil``/``xbmgmt`` calls that replace the existing calls.

 Note: The new utilities are complete redesign and architecture, hence there maynot be exact 1-to-1 mapping.
-However, these new utilities are and their help menus are also very descriptive so please refer to them whenever the need be
+However, help menus of these new utilities are also very descriptive so please refer to them whenever needed.

 Xbutil
 ~~~~~~